 Step 3: Find unlinked mentions and turn them into links

 Link building is still at the core of every SEO strategy, meaning that it's important to use every opportunity for getting a backlink.
 One of the apparent ones is taking unlinked mentions on blogs, forums, and news sites, and asking the webmasters and authors to turn them into links.
 The problem is, SEO tools don't look for linkless brand mentions.
 But a social media monitoring tool does.

 How-to: 1.
 Find unlinked mentions only.
 Click on .
-Then click on More options and then on Switch to Boolean Search at the bottom of the page.
+Then choose Boolean in the Choose Alert Mode window.
 Boolean search is an advanced way to work with almost all search engines.
 It allows users to combine keywords with Boolean operators (AND, OR, AND NOT and etc.) and find exactly what you're looking for.

 Write down an alert name, chose Web and news-blogs as the only sources, and write down a query that looks like this:

 (+"Link Assistant" OR +"SEO PowerSuite")

 If you write one exactly like this, you'll find all mentions of Link Assistant or SEO PowerSuite that don't link to our website www.link-assistant.com.
 We're only interested in mentions in English that come from news/blogs and other websites (excluding social media).